Medical Research Council Funded Programmes

-Aetiology of Diabetes and Related Metabolic Disorders – Nick Wareham & Claudia Langenberg
+Aetiology and Mechanisms of Diabetes and Related Metabolic Disorders of Later Life – Nick Wareham & Claudia Langenberg

 - Studies the association of genes with type 2 diabetes and related metabolic disorders.